nasirannn/recipe-easy/public/terms-of-service.md

 - Generate images related to recipes
 - Save generated recipes and images to your local device
 - Use multiple AI models and language options
+- Benefit from automatic model optimization based on your language preference

 ### 5.2 Prohibited Uses
 You may not: